WPDevHQ/mokkr/README.md

 # Capturing screenshots

-In order to capture screenshots you will need selenium and phantomjs installed
+In order to capture screenshots you will need selenium, firefox and xvfb installed

   * `npm install -g selenium-standalone@latest`
   * `selenium-standalone install`
-  * `npm install -g phantomjs`

-Then run selenium and phantomjs

-  * `selenium-standalone start`
+Copy the init.d xvfb script over

+  * `cp xvfb /etc/init.d/xvfb`
+  * `chmod +x /etc/init.d/xvfb` note that this may need to be run as sudo

+Make the startup script executable

+  * `chmod +x ./start.sh`

+Start the app
-  * `phantomjs -w`
+  * `./start.sh`

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).